 Pre-application stage: new programmes

-You should email the programme manager, attaching a brief description of your proposal.
-The document should be no more than two pages, plus one page of references.
+You should email the programme manager, attaching a brief description of your application (must not exceed 2 pages).
+The document should not exceed 3 sides of A4, including 1 A4 side of references.
 The document should include:

 - the title of the potential programme

 - a list of the principal investigator and co-investigators and their affiliations

 - a list of collaborators (if known at this stage)

 - an estimate of the likely cost to MRC

 You should address the strategic fit and suitability of your programme for a major investment.
 You should also answer the following questions on the suitability of your application for a programme grant:

 - is the proposed work a programme (a coordinated and coherent group of related projects to answer an interrelated set of questions)

 - does the work need long-term and extensive support